The parking lot at the Sandia Creek trailhead was supposed to be 150 feet under water, if everything had gone as planned.

 Staying in charge of the hiking trails

-The all-volunteer Fallbrook Trails Council has been maintaining the hiking trails for the past 20 years and will continue to maintain and oversee them once escrow closes.
-FPUD and Wildlands expect escrow to close by the end of the year.
+The all-volunteer Fallbrook Trails Council has been maintaining the hiking trails for the past 20 years and will continue to maintain and oversee them.

-Wildlands will have a dedicated full-time staff person.
-Zach Kantor-Anaya will be the manager of the trails preserve.
+Wildlands has a dedicated full-time staff person.
+Zach Kantor-Anaya is the manager of the trails preserve.
 Wildlands Conservancy maintains California’s largest nonprofit preserve system, emphasizing education and recreational use of conservation land.